 Pay attention to power.
 How does it intersect and operate in the world?

-Think about your own positions of power and privilege
+Think about your own positions of power and privilege.

 Look out for power dynamics.
-Call out power imbalances if it is safe for you to do so
+Call out power imbalances if it is safe for you to do so.

-Work more effectively with people whose intersecting experiences are marginalised or made invisible
+Work more effectively with people whose intersecting experiences are marginalised or made invisible.

-Work towards removing compounding harms and dismantling barriers to access, inclusion, and participation at all levels of systems
+Work towards removing compounding harms and dismantling barriers to access, inclusion, and participation at all levels of systems.

-Promote everyone’s human rights and ensure everyone can exercise their choices
+Promote everyone’s human rights and ensure everyone can exercise their choices.

 Tips for intersectional practice